martins20/Api_Sinope/README.md

 ### Postbird

-Use postbird to display database.
+Use postbird to display database